rodrigo-vb/CV-Latex-Class/README.md

 ### Sites group

 You can use these macros to set a link to your favourite sites.
-Ke

 ```latex
 \CVSitesInfo{